Australian Shepherds are smart, striking dogs; they are natural-born herders who found their fame in rodeos.

 You can expect to carve out at least two hours each day to exercise your Aussie properly.

-They will need a good, long walk and, if possible and safe to do so, some time off lead to really spend their energy.
+They will need a good, long walk and, if possible and safe to do so, some time off-leash to really spend their energy.

 The fun doesn’t end there, though – these intelligent pooches will need plenty of playtime at home.
 Choose toys that are mentally stimulating to keep them engaged.